tiptales/bootcamp/README.md

 #### The course is an initiation to data structures and algorithm with numpy, pandas and scikit-learn, and will cover the following topics:

-      - Intermediate data structures and algorithm
+      - Intermediate data structures and algorithms
       - Understanding numpy arrays
       - Exploratory data analysis and visualisation with pandas
       - Initiation to data science